 Bombed during the Second World War, the garden room at Lamb House was recreated for the filming of Mapp and Lucia.
-The convincing set gives viewers a window into the history of the house, which was also once home to the author Henry James.
-It's hoped that with the help of fundraising, boosted by the filming, that Lamb House might one day be reunited with a garden room once more.
+The convincing set gives viewers a window into the history of the house.
+It's hoped that with the help of fundraising, boosted by the filming, Lamb House might one day be reunited with a garden room once more.

-Visitors to Lamb House in the spring of 2015 will be able to find out more about the making of Mapp and Lucia thanks to a small display made possible as the result of location fees for the filming.
-The house also has personal possession belonging to Henry James on show.
+When we open in mid-March 2015, visitors to Lamb House will be able to find out more about the making of Mapp and Lucia thanks to a small display made possible as the result of location fees for the filming.
+The house also has personal possessions belonging to Henry James on show.